gordianknotC/nxp_note/aqueduct/ResourceController.md

 ```
 > ⚡ If a request is made with a content type other than the accepted content types, the controller automatically responds with a **415 Unsupported Media Type response.**

 The body of an HTTP request is decoded if the content type is accepted and there exists a operation method to handle the request.
 The body is not decoded if there is not a matching operation method for the request.
 The body is decoded by  `ResourceController`  prior to your operation method being invoked.
+Therefore,

-Therefore, you can always use the synchronous  `RequestBody.as`  method to access the body from within an operation method:
+> ⚡ you can always use the synchronous  **`RequestBody.as`**  method to access the body from within an operation method:
 ```dart
 @Operation.post()
 Future<Response> createThing() async {